 Before you enlist that help, it’s crucial to have solid policies in place addressing the collecting of payments and nonpayment.
 Without a clear, consistent plan, chasing unpaid bills becomes an uphill battle, and that hill only gets steeper over time.
 Take these three steps first:

 Have clear contracts: Payment policies must be in writing for a collection agency to take action.
-Gray encourages companies never to offer services on a handshake agreement.
+CBY recommends never offering services on a handshake agreement.
+A credible agency cannot act without documentation.
+Make sure the small print clearly explains what happens when someone does not pay.

-Set timelines and stick to them: Encourage your entire team to adhere to your payment policy timelines.
-Gray recommends sending a letter after 60 days of nonpayment informing a client that you plan to send the bill to collections in 30 days.
+Set timelines and stick to them: Encourage your team to follow your payment policy timelines.
+CBY recommends sending a letter after 60 days of nonpayment informing a client that you plan to send the bill to collections in 30 days.
+Follow up consistently across all clients so the process becomes second nature.

-Be sure not to wait too long before turning a bill over to a collection agency.
-For most agencies, the older a bill, the higher the commission rate once payment is received.
-CBY Professional Services typically won’t contract to go after payments that are more than two years overdue.
+Do not wait too long before turning a bill over to a collection agency.
+For most agencies, the older a bill is, the higher the commission rate once payment is received.
+CBY Professional Services typically will not contract to pursue payments that are more than two years overdue.

-Collect client info, especially emails: In the past, collection agencies legally couldn’t contact account holders via email.
-That policy has changed, with email becoming one of the key tools that agencies such as CBY can use to connect with debtors.
+Collect client info, especially emails: In the past, collection agencies legally could not contact account holders via email.
+That policy has changed, and email is now one of the key tools agencies such as CBY can use to connect with debtors.

 Four things to look for in a collection agency